 What Vegetables To Eat During Winter

 To stay healthy during winter, fill your plate with seasonal vegetables to keep your body properly nourished.
-Not many plants grow during winter, but there are some that you can use to make simple healthy winter meals like the ones on this list.
+Not many plants grow during that season, but there are some that you can use to make simple healthy winter meals like the ones on this list.
 Some of my favorite winter vegetables include:

 - Brussels sprouts